 Hierarchical layers and barriers in the value chain hamper close contact and personal interaction with customers and do not support a proactive, innovative culture.
 But to stay relevant organisations, of all sizes and sectors, must play the game.

 So, how to adapt to change?
 How to step out of comfort zones?
 How to listen, empathise and understand new human behaviour?
 Filter signals to respond to customers’ and users’ unarticulated needs?
 How to facilitate processes and make your company ready to address the challenges posed by the speed of change?
 How to move innovation forward and make change happen?
 Find answers at the third edition of this conference, October 5 and 6 in Barcelona.

-The Service Design Days offer cross-boundaries events for entrepreneurs, managers and influencers who are involved in product and service innovation and the (digital) transformation of organisations.
-The event focuses on service design for decision makers and connects strategic designers with business and vice versa.
+The Service Design Days is a cross-boundary conference for entrepreneurs, managers and influencers who are involved in product and service innovation and the (digital) transformation of organisations.
+The event focuses on service design for decision makers and connects strategic designers with business strategists and vice versa.

 This year’s edition of the Service Design Days will take place in Barcelona on Friday and Saturday, October 5 and 6.
-The 2018 program offers two days of insightful masterclasses and case studies and new views and knowledge from experienced keynote speakers.
+The 2018 program offers two days of insightful masterclasses and case studies, and new views and knowledge from experienced keynote speakers.
 Two new elements have been added to the program: participative lectures and round table sessions.

 You can learn from researchers, innovators, professors, service design managers, customer experience strategists and strategic design thinkers how to become ready for change.
-You will get inspired by stories from small start-ups and large corporates how to re-invent your business.
-You can practice creative and strategic thinking with approaches such as lean startup, open innovation and systems thinking.
+You will get inspired by stories from small start-ups to large corporates how to re-invent your business.
+You can practice creative and strategic thinking with approaches such as design thinking, open innovation and systems thinking.
 And you will experience how service design can contribute to human-centric problem solving and forward-thinking innovation.